ChameleonCloud/docs/source/technical/complex.rst

 -  OS::Nova::Keypair
 -  OS::Nova::Server

-If you know of another resource that you would like to use and think it should be supported by the OpenStack services on Chameleon bare metal, please let us know via our |Help Desk|.
+If you know of another resource that you would like to use and think it should be supported by the OpenStack services on Chameleon bare metal, let us know via our |Help Desk|.

 Parameters
 ^^^^^^^^^^